PROTECTING CONSUMERS SINCE 2002

 • We approach policy development with an open mind that focuses on the consumer and not a particular ideology.

-• Participated in the PCORI project to explore care provided by advanced practice registered nurses, telehealth technology, or school-based clinics in rural areas.
+• We participated in the PCORI project to explore care provided by advanced practice registered nurses, telehealth technology, or school-based clinics in rural areas.

 • We give consumers a voice in the State Legislature and monitors actions taken by federal and state administrative agencies that affect Georgia healthcare consumers.